 Enjoy the fall season with your little one and these fun activities.
-The preschool pumpkin printables include a ton of important skills.
+The preschool pumpkin worksheets include a ton of important skills.

 One of my favorite parts of sending my son to preschool last year was all the crafts and projects.
 It was fun to watch how his interest grew during the school year.

 Besides being fun, those craft activities also pack in tons of valuable skills.
 In preschool and kindergarten, children pick up white glue and practice cutting on a line.
 They have structured experiences with painting.